huan007/2048-AI/README.md

 Assignment 2: 2048
 =========

 Your task is to implement a game AI for the 2048 game based on simple expectimax search.
-The game engine is a modification of the code [here](https://gist.github.com/lewisjdeane/752eeba4635b479f8bb2).
+The base game engine is using the code from [here](https://gist.github.com/lewisjdeane/752eeba4635b479f8bb2).

 Due date
 -----